wasabia/react_webpack_rails/docs/server_side_rendering.md

 ```bash
 Server listening on: http://localhost:8081
 ```
-To set the node server address, set this option to a string of your choice:
+To set the node server address, override this option to a string of your choice:
 ```ruby
 Rails.application.config.rwr.node_server_host
 ```
-The node server accepts component name and props, and returns the component as HTML ready to inject into Rails view.

 ##How to use SSR:
 ```erb